scottcrowley/dev_notes/Laravel & Related/Laravel with Inertia and Vue for SPA.md

         </html>
     ```
+    * Take note of the `@routes` Blade Directive before the scripts are added.
+This allows for using the routes declared in the `web.php` file within Vue components.
+See the section below on Ziggy
     * Install the middleware for Inertia
     ```zsh
     php artisan inertia:middleware
     ```
-    * Register the middleware by adding the following to the `web` middleware group in the App\Http\Kernel.php file
+    * Register the middleware by adding the following to the `web` middleware group in the `App\Http\Kernel.php` file
     ```php
     \App\Http\Middleware\HandleInertiaRequests::class
     ```

 * ### Install Client-Side Requirements:
     * Install latest Vue using npm
     ```zsh